thebarty/meteor-denormalized-views/README.md

 # A full example containing all options

-**For a full example scenario, please have a look at the tests in "denormalized-views.tests.js".**
+**Please have a look at the tests in "denormalized-views.tests.js" for more details.**

 ```js
 import { DenormalizedViews } from 'meteor/thebarty:denormalized-views'